 A FRAMEWORK ON RESILIENT CITIES

-The report on the OECD Resilient Cities project will be structured into 4 sections:
+The report on the OECD Resilient Cities project is structured into 4 sections:

 - A framework for resilient cities.
 It provides a working definition of a resilient city, the drivers of resilience in order to better identify what resilience looks like in an urban context, and the policy mechanisms that could be of benefit.